ranamihir/visual_embeddings_for_rl/README.md

   - Optionally, if you want to run it on a GPU, install CUDA and cuDNN

 ## Installation
-Again, for simplicity, we have created a module with the name `capstone_project` which can be installed directly into pip by running the following command from the main project directory:
+Again, for simplicity, we have created a module with the name `visual_embeddings` which can be installed directly into pip by running the following command from the main project directory:
 ```
 pip install -e .
 ```